nikoshal/makeathon-2026-MOTION-i-sense/README.md

 **Team Motion — Makeathon 2026**

-Minotauros Agricultural Intelligence is a Streamlit web app for agricultural land-investment decision support.
+Minotauros Agricultural Intelligence is a web app for agricultural land-investment decision support.

 The app compares different land plots and crop investment options using: